 This Mediterranean stuffed chicken breast is quick and easy dinner recipe.
 This easy stuffed chicken breast recipe is loaded with delectable Mediterranean flavors and is ready in 30 minutes.
 It has chicken breast, spinach, feta cheese, onions, garlic, bell peppers, olives, and herbs.
 Here’s how to make it with step by step photos and a video recipe.

 Prepare the seasoning: In a small mixing bowl, combine thyme, oregano, ground black pepper, ground cumin, garlic powder, salt, and paprika.
-Divide the seasoning in two parts.
+Divide the seasoning into two parts.
 We will use half of it to marinate the chicken and the remaining for the stuffing.
 Keep it aside.

-For the stuffing/filling: Heat 2-3 teaspoon oil over medium heat.
-Add onions and bell peppers.
-Sauté until onions are translucent.
-Add garlic and sauté for 30 seconds.
+Prepare the stuffing: Heat 2-3 teaspoons of oil over medium heat.
+Add the onions and bell peppers and sauté until the onions turn translucent.
+Add the garlic and sauté for 30 seconds.
 Remove it to a mixing bowl to cool down a little.
-Add spinach, feta cheese, mozzarella cheese, parmesan cheese, lemon juice, olive oil and the remaining seasoning.
-Combine.
-Taste and adjust the seasoning.
-Spinach and cheese stuffing is ready.
-Keep it aside.

-Stuff the chicken breasts: Divide the stuffing in 4 equal parts.
-Fill the pocket in the chicken breasts with 2-3 teaspoons of this spinach and cheese mixture.
-Close the ends with toothpick to secure the stuffing from coming out.
+Stuff the chicken breasts: Divide the stuffing into 4 equal portions.
+Fill each chicken breast pocket with 2-3 teaspoons of the spinach and cheese mixture.

-Baking the stuffed chicken breasts: Preheat the oven at 180° C or 350°F. Bake for 20-25 minutes until cooked (thickest part of the chicken reaches 165° F (74° C).)
+Baking the stuffed chicken breasts: Preheat the oven to 180° C or 350°F. Bake for 20-25 minutes until cooked (the thickest part of the chicken reaches 165° F (74° C).

 Video